gamzeaslan/Customer_Churn_Analysis_App/README.md

 * I applied the ROBUSTSCALER operation for variables with outliers.

 # EDA
-* I used a pie chart to visualize the percentages of bank customers' genders.
+* I used a pie chart to visualize the percentages of bank customers' genders
 ![alt text](https://github.com/gamzeaslan/Customer_Churn_Analysis_App/blob/main/gender_pie.png "Gender Pie")

 * I had a pie chart drawn to get information about the age distribution of the customers in the bank.